MrDio/Smartphone-Sensing-Framework/README.md

 [Intro](https://github.com/MrDio/Smartphone-Sensing-Framework/wiki/Execute-Example)

-This is the Master Branch for the Smartphone Sensing Framework 2.0
+This is the Branch for the DigitalLifeTracker using the Smartphone Sensing Framework 2.0